Serjeant-at-arms: United States

+Zimbabwe

+In Zimbabwe, the National Assembly and the Senate are each served by a Serjeant at Arms.
+The Serjeant at Arms functions as Housekeeper of Parliament Buildings, "responsible for the maintenance of the building, furniture and equipment, provision of refreshments, general cleanliness of the institution and ceremonial duties".
+The Serjeant at Arms carries the mace before the Speaker or President of the Senate, ensures that decorum is kept in the chamber and associated spaces, and is empowered to "eject defaulting Members of Parliament from the Chamber".

 Other bodies

 Other bodies—from state and local legislative houses (city councils, county legislatures and the like) to civic and social organizations—have created posts of sergeants-at-arms, primarily to enforce order at the direction of the chair and to assist in practical details of organizing meetings.
 Other duties may include the greeting of visitors or providing security.
 The sergeant-at-arms may be in charge of the organization's property.

 The title is also used in criminal motorcycle clubs like Hells Angels.

 In large organizations, the sergeant-at-arms may have assistants.

 A law enforcement officer may serve in the role of sergeant-at-arms or it may be a paid (or unpaid), permanent position in the organization.